COVID-19 Updates: Protecting Albertans from the Omicron variant.

 To use AFFIRM, you must have a MyAlberta Digital ID (MADI) Basic Account.

 The AFFIRM v3.0 User Guide (PDF, 1.6 MB) provides information on AFFIRM and how it generates recommendations.

 For an overview of how fertilizer recommendations and economic analyses in the AFFIRM v3.0 application were developed, see the article: Do EFF Nitrogen Products Fit on Your Farm?
 (Top Crop Manager West, September 2020).

-- The AFFIRM application and any written materials that might accompany the electronic version of AFFIRM ("written materials") are proprietary to and all rights except those expressly given herein remain with Her Majesty the Queen in right of Alberta ("Alberta Agriculture and Forestry").
+- The AFFIRM application and any written materials that might accompany the electronic version of AFFIRM ("written materials") are proprietary to and all rights except those expressly given herein remain with Her Majesty the Queen in right of Alberta ("Alberta Agriculture, Forestry and Rural Economic Development").